iamargus95/iamargus95/README.md

 ### Hi there 👋

-- 👔 I currently work at [One2N Consulting](https://one2n.in/) as a Software engineer trainee.
 - 🌱 I’m currently learning Golang.
 - Check out my [personal website](https://iamargus95.github.io).
 <!-- - 😇 Actively looking for work in the SRE or DevOps domain.-->